NattHerman/TDT-project/README.md

 - Stack Overflow

 # Refleksjonsnotat
 I am glad that I didn't delay starting on this project, starting early let me pivot away from an idea that would maybe have been too ambitious.
 The first thing I implemented was the Board and Game class, they were written completely independent of any of the graphics logic.
 Then I got a working prototype using hexagonal buttons.
 The provided graphics library didnt include hexagonal buttons, *unbelievable*, so i had to make those myself.
 I got distracted for a day trying to implement sounds that play when placing a stone, but I couldnt get it to work.
 Trying to align UI elements was getting frustrating, so I implemented the hierarcical UI Node system with bounding boxes.
 Making the Hexagonal buttons inherit from UINode made aligning the board to the center of the screen easy.
 One feature I waited a long time before implementing was detecting when a player had won.
 I was afraid implementing A* was going to be tricky and janky, but the result works well.
-After I finaly implemented saving and loading, the software actually started feeling nice to use.
+After I finally implemented saving and loading, the software actually started feeling nice to use.
 Exeption handling was more of an afterthought to fit the requirements, but i am glad i found some good places to use them.

 From the beginning I was afraid that this project wouldnt be flashy enough, but I focused on making the sofware feel intuitive to use and create a good user interface.
 And I am happy with how the sofware feels to use in the end.
-When writing software there is always going to be more going on under the hood than meets the eye.
-Fitting this entire document into a 30 second video would not be easy.